-At first, someone who is used to living life under their own terms might struggle with this sort of structure.
+At first, someone who is used to living life under their terms might struggle with this sort of structure.
 They might fight it, rebel, or even refuse to be a part of it.
-However, if a person recognizes that the structure is actually meant to be supportive, then perhaps they might accept it.
-In fact, some recovering addicts might even enjoy the structure.
+However, if a person recognizes that the structure is meant to be supportive, then perhaps they might accept it.
+Some recovering addicts might even enjoy the structure.
 They might like the feeling of having somewhere to be.
 They might enjoy knowing that someone is expecting them.
-Some men and women in recovery might appreciate knowing that the structure is there for their own psychological well being.
+Some men and women in recovery might appreciate knowing that the structure is there for their psychological well being.

 Stability in Sober Living Homes and Treatment

 It’s common for struggling addicts to know anxiety and fear as a way of life, especially if they were raised with anxiety or suffered early childhood trauma.
-Yet, when a has stability and safety in their life, he or she doesn’t have to spend their energy on constantly trying to survive.
-Instead, the can focus on their emotional and psychological needs.
+Yet, when they have stability and safety in their life, they don’t have to spend their energy on constantly trying to survive.
+Instead, they can focus on their emotional and psychological needs.
 They can perhaps even explore what they’d like to do with your life and dive into what activities, people, and places make them happy.

 This is the purpose of the structure found at addiction treatment facilities.
 Whether you’re at a sober living home or in drug rehab treatment, you’re going to find rules.
 However, you should not let them get in your way.
 Those rules are there to help you along the road to healing, health, and happiness.